Video Game Addiction: How Treatment Can Help

 photo of person playing computer games in dark room

-Therapeutic Approaches to Video Game Addiction
+Therapy for Video Game Addiction

 Effective treatment often involves therapy to address the habits and thought patterns underlying gaming addiction.
 Here are some evidence-based therapeutic approaches: